Sumanmddheshiya/Module3_Final_Project.sol/README.md

 ## Getting Started

 ### Executing program
+ERC20: This is the standard ERC20 token contract implementation, providing basic functionality for a fungible token.
+ERC20Burnable: This contract extends ERC20 and adds the ability to burn (destroy) tokens.
+Ownable: This contract provides a basic access control mechanism, allowing only the contract owner to execute certain functions.
+The CustomToken contract is defined and inherits from ERC20, ERC20Burnable, and Ownable.

+The constructor function is defined without any parameters.
+It is executed once when the contract is deployed.
+Within the constructor, the ERC20 constructor is called with the name "MyToken" and symbol "MyTk" to initialize the token.

+The mint function is a public function that can only be called by the contract owner (as defined by the Ownable contract).
+It takes two parameters: to (the address to which the tokens will be minted) and amount (the number of tokens to mint).
+Inside the function, the _mint function from the ERC20 contract is called to create and assign the specified amount of tokens to the given address.

 To run this program, I have used online Remix Solidity IDE.
 You can visit the Remix website at https://remix.ethereum.org/ .
 Extension used for creating a new file is .sol , example: fileName.sol